 - Air fresheners, aerosols, potpourri, scented candles and incense.

-Work place exposure to fragrance is very frustrating for millions of rhinitis and asthma patients.
-Some businesses have established fragrance free policies.
-This is not enough for jobs that serve the public or have clients who wear fragrance.
+Work place exposure to fragrance can also be very frustrating for millions of rhinitis and asthma patients.
+Some businesses have established fragrance-free policies.
+Although jobs that serve the public or have clients who wear fragrance are still at risk.
 Fragrances may trigger symptoms that mimic allergy, including runny nose, nasal congestion, sneezing, post-nasal drip, cough, headache and watery burning or itchy eyes.

-Asthma control may worsen after inhaling certain fragrances, leading to more cough, wheezing, and shortness of breath.
+Asthma control may worsen after inhaling certain fragrances, worsening symptoms.
 The most common skin reaction to fragrance is a rash caused by direct contact (contact dermatitis).
-Severe reactions to fragrance can be life-threatening and may encompass all of the above symptoms, but may also become life-threatening.
+Severe reactions to fragrance can not only encompass all of the above symptoms, but may also become life-threatening.

 Fragrances Rarely Cause Allergic Reactions

 While people often assume they are allergic to fragrance, they are usually mistaken.
-Allergic reactions are typically triggered by organic substances - pollen, food, mold spores, dust mites, animal and cockroach dander, feathers -- capable of inducing white blood cells to make IgE antibody.
-That is what makes them allergic trigger factors.
+Allergic reactions are typically triggered by organic substances - pollen, food, mold spores, dust mites, animal and cockroach dander, feathers.
+These are capable of inducing white blood cells to make IgE antibody which is what makes them allergic trigger factors.

-Fragrances, in contrast, usually are synthetic chemicals that, generally, do not stimulate IgE antibody production.
+Fragrances, in contrast, are usually synthetic chemicals that, generally don't timulate IgE antibody production.
 Thus, they are not allergens, but irritants.

-Irritants (which also include smoke, odors, fumes and other chemicals) irritate the inner surface of the nose, eyes, throat, or lung.
-They will not cause anaphylaxis.
+Irritants (which also include smoke, odors, fumes and other chemicals) disrupt the inner surface of the nose, eyes, throat, or lung, but will not cause anaphylaxis.
 There are no allergy skin prick tests available for fragrances.

 There are exceptions.
-There are a few chemicals involved with plastics and paints that may cause allergic sensitivity (TDI and TMA, specifically).
+A few chemicals involved with plastics and paints may cause allergic sensitivity (TDI and TMA, specifically).
 Contact dermatitis (often erroneously called "contact allergy") is a delayed immune reaction that DOES NOT involve IgE.

 Confused?
 No need to be, just remember that nasal or chest symptoms caused by smelling a fragrance, fume or odor are not an allergic reaction.